senzing-garage/aws-cloudformation-ecs-senzing-stack-basic/README.md

 1. Select the "Choose file" button and choose the AWS Cloudformation template that was downloaded previously.1.
 At lower-right, click on "Next" button.
 1. In **Specify stack details**
     1. In **Stack name**
-        1. Choose a stack name that is unique to you and less than 17 characters.
+        1. Choose a stack name that is unique to you and 21 characters or less.
+(Several resource types have a limit of 32 character names.
+The CFT uses the stack name and an 11 character suffix to name resources uniquely.)
     1. In **Parameters**
         1. In **Senzing installation**
             1. Accept the End User License Agreement.